Tom Pedi

-Tom Pedi (September 14, 1913 – December 29, 1996) was an American actor whose work included roles on stage, television and film in a career spanning 50 years.
+Thomas Joseph Pedi (September 14, 1913 – December 29, 1996) was an American actor whose work included roles on stage, television and film in a career spanning 50 years.
 He was particularly well-known for his portrayal of Rocky, the night barman, in The Iceman Cometh, a part which he originated and played on stage, film and television.
 Pedi was the cousin of voice actress Christine Pedi.

+Early life

+Pedi was born in Brooklyn, the son of Angelo Pedi and Carmen Raimondo.
+He attended New Utrecht High School, graduating in 1933.

+Career

+Pedi made his professional debut in 1937 as Benito Mussolini in the Harold Rome revue, Pins and Needles.

+Personal life and death

+On August 7, 1953, Pedi married Philadelphia-born showgirl Stacey Hunter in London, while in the midst of an extended engagement with the touring company of Guys and Dolls.
+By the time the couple returned to the U.S. the following October, they had a young son, Alexander, in tow.

-He is buried in Loma Vista Memorial Park in Fullerton, California.
+Pedi died of a heart attack on December 29, 1996, at age 83, in Burbank, California.
+His cremated remains are interred at Loma Vista Memorial Park in Fullerton, California.

 Performances

 Theater

-All listings come from the Internet Broadway Database.
+Except where indicated, listings come from the Internet Broadway Database.

-Pedi also performed in the premier of the stage version of State Fair at The Muny in St. Louis in 1969.
+Pedi also performed in the premiere of the stage version of State Fair at The Muny in St. Louis in 1969.
 The show had a two week run.

 Film

-All listings come from the Internet Movie Database.

 Television

-All listings come from the Internet Movie Database.
+Except where indicated, listings come from the Internet Movie Database.